-The City's borrowing is done in terms chapter 6 of the MFMA and the City's borrowing policy and is influenced by the capital investment / EFF requirement for the 2014/15 MTREF.
+The City's borrowing occurs in terms of chapter 6 of the MFMA and the City's borrowing policy, and is influenced by the capital investment/EFF requirement for the 2014/15 MTREF.
 The City requires a credit rating to demonstrate its ability to meet its financial obligations.
 Potential lenders also use this rating to assess the City's credit risk, which in turn affects the pricing of any subsequent loans taken.
 Factors used to evaluate the creditworthiness of municipalities include the economy, debt, finances, politics, management and institutional framework.

-Moody's Investors Service has rated the City's credit rating as Aa3.za in 2013, which reflects the City's strong budgetary performance and its good liquidity position.
-The City is rated at the high end of the range of South African municipalities rated by Moody and it is expected that the City will maintain this relatively strong financial position in the medium term.
+Moody's Investors Service has rated the City's credit rating as Aa3.za on 10 February 2014, which reflects the City's strong budgetary performance and its good liquidity position.
+The City is rated at the high-end of the range of South African municipalities rated by Moody, and it is expected that the City will maintain this relatively strong financial position in the medium term.
 The negative outlook on the City's rating mirrors the negative outlook on South Africa's sovereign rating.
 This position can only be improved by the stabilisation or upgrade of the sovereign rating.

-Table 4: Credit rating for the City of Cape Town
+Table 7.4: Credit rating for the City of Cape Town

-Category Currency Rating 02 April 2013 Previous rating 14 December 2012 Outlook - Negative Negative NSR Issuer Rating - Dom Curr Rand Aa3.za Aa3.za NSR ST Issuer Rating - Dom Curr Rand P-1.za P-1.za NSR Senior Unsecured - Dom Curr Rand Aa3.za Aa3.za
+Category Currency Current rating 10 February 2014 Previous rating 2 April 2013 Outlook - Negative Negative NSR Issuer Rating - Dom Curr Rand Aa3.za Aa3.za NSR ST Issuer Rating - Dom Curr Rand P-1.za P-1.za NSR Senior Unsecured - Dom Curr Rand Aa3.za Aa3.za

-The definitions of the rating categories are:
+The definitions of the rating categories are as follows:

-- Negative Outlook reflects that a credit rating assigned to an issuer which may be lowered. - NSR Issuer Rating Aa3.za Issuers or issues rated A.za present above average credit worthiness relative to other domestic issuers. - NSR Issuer Rating Aa2.za Issuers or issues rated Aa.za demonstrate very strong creditworthiness relative to other domestic issuers. - NSR ST Issuer Rating P-1.za Issuers (or supporting institutions) rated Prime-1 has a superior ability to repay short-term debt obligations. - NSR Senior Unsecured Issuers demonstrate very strong creditworthiness relative to other domestic issuers.
+- Negative outlook Reflects that a credit rating assigned to an issuer may be lowered. - NSR Issuer Rating Aa3.za Issuers or issues rated A.za present above-average creditworthiness relative to other domestic issuers. - NSR Issuer Rating Aa2.za Issuers or issues rated Aa.za demonstrate very strong creditworthiness relative to other domestic issuers. - NSR ST Issuer Rating P-1.za Issuers (or supporting institutions) rated Prime-1 has a superior ability to repay short-term debt obligations. - NSR Senior Unsecured Issuers demonstrate very strong creditworthiness relative to other domestic issuers.